Manchester City did not give ‘right support’ to teenager, inquest hears

 The hearing, also attended by Jeremy’s mother, Grace, sister, Angela, and a number of his friends, was told the teenager was found hanging in his sister’s bedroom, where he often studied, and was locked from the inside.

-Mr Wisten said: “I, one hundred per cent, believe that Jeremy did not plan to kill himself.”
+Wisten said: “I, 100 per cent, believe that Jeremy did not plan to kill himself.”

 Friends of Jeremy described him as “intelligent, very mature” and someone who they would look to for guidance and advice.